-The Eden Prairie Police Department Investigations Division is made up of the Criminal Investigations Unit, School Liaison Unit, Special Investigations Unit and Explorer Unit.
+The Eden Prairie Police Department Investigations Division is made up of the Criminal Investigations, School Liaison, Special Investigations and Explorer units.
 The Investigations Division is led by Lt.
 Bill Wyffels.

 The Criminal Investigations Unit investigates a wide variety of crimes including thefts, financial crimes and assaults.
 The Unit also prepares and executes search warrants, recovers stolen property and collects evidence for use in prosecution.
 One investigator in the unit has expertise in computer forensics, which involves the recovery of electronic evidence and data for the purpose of solving cases.